-IF Lean authors, teachers, and practitioners use terminology that does not assume that the thing being processed is a physical inventory item
+IF Lean authors, teachers, and practitioners use terminology that does not assume that the thing being transformed is a physical inventory item

-- The purposes of value stream management are the same:
+The purposes of value stream mapping are the same

-- The process for value stream mapping is the same for home-builder, a
+The step-by-step instructions for how to do value stream mapping are the same

 Every lean application is an invention

 Your process does not have to resemble an automotive assembly operation to benefit from lean transformation.

 Every lean application is an invention, one you derive from a small set of lean principles: